OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/yret.md

 ---
 title: yret
-description: This page provides a guide on how to use the command 'yret' for determining the end of year returns.
+description: "This page provides a guide on how to use the command 'yret' for determining" the end of year returns.
 It offers details on the permissible period selections and their usage.
 keywords: